-Do you have a child with Autism.
-Autism can be a scary diagnosis, but take a deep breath.
+Do you have a child with Autism?
+Autism can be a scary diagnosis but take a deep breath.
 It will be okay.
-Autism is a neurological disability where a child may not process information, emotion, and communication the same way as neuro-typical child would.
+Autism is a neurological disability where a child may not process information, emotion, and communication in the same way as a neurotypical child would.

 my son Matthew

 My oldest son, Matthew, has Autism Spectrum Disorder.
 He was diagnosed when he was 4 years old.
 I knew before his diagnosis that he was Autistic, so it did not come as a big surprise.

 Matthew was delayed in his speech when he was younger.
 He doubled words until he was 2 ½ years old when we took him off wheat.
 We later found out he had Celiac Disease too.
 We put him in a private preschool thinking that would allow him to socialize while learning colors, letters, and numbers.
 He was the only one in the class that did not learn one thing.
 His end of year teacher evaluation confirmed in my mind there was something wrong.

 When we moved to Ohio, we were lucky to get him evaluated through the Columbus Children’s Hospital Autism Clinic.
 The evaluators and doctors spoke with my husband and me for about 4-5 hours one day, and then Matthew had about 8 hours of testing the next day.
 It was very intense, but it was good to look at his delays and have a plan.

 Matthew is now 11 years old and I think he is doing well.
 He has had a total of almost 3 years of Speech Therapy and 1 year of Occupational Therapy.
 He did have delayed speech.
 However, with 1.5 years of Speech Therapy, he was able to learn how to form his S, Z, and TH sounds.

 One reason I wanted to start this blog is that I want to help families know getting an “Autism Spectrum” diagnosis is okay!
 I have learned so much about children with disabilities.
 I want to be able to help other families navigate the system, too.